 - This can be undone, simply by going to the Banned people and Pages – tick the box then select the cog and ‘Unban’.

 Facebook page spammers

-It’s pretty easy to recognise a Facebook spammer – just go to the profile using your personal Facebook account and check them out.
-This is more difficult to do as a page because there are access restrictions.
+It’s pretty easy to recognise a Facebook spammer.
+Visit their Facebook profile using your personal Facebook account to check them out.
+Something you can’t do as a Facebook page because there are access restrictions.

 Sure signs of a Facebook spammer are: